A spectral sequence for spaces of maps between operads: Operads and dendroidal objects

 is a weak equivalence. \end{lem}

-\begin{rema} Throughout this thesis we will only use this statement for $1$-reduced operads.
+\begin{rema} In both \cite{BW15} and \cite{BHR19}, this result is attributed to Cisinski and Moerdijk, but it is not stated exactly in this form by Cisinski and Moerdijk.
+A small adjustment is required and \cite{BHR19} explain this in detail.
+Throughout this article we will only use the statement for $1$-reduced operads.
 This implies that $N_dP$ is complete (and Segal).
 In general $N_dP$ is not complete. \end{rema}

-\chapter{A tower of derived mapping spaces}
+\section{A tower of derived mapping spaces}

-\section{Construction of the tower}
+\subsection{Construction of the tower}

-In the first chapter we have introduced the notion of dendroidal Segal spaces as a model for the homotopy theory of topological operads.
+In section~\ref{sec-intro} we have introduced the notion of dendroidal Segal spaces as a model for the homotopy theory of topological operads.
 We want to use this model to describe the derived mapping spaces between two topological operads.
-For any two objects $X$ and $Y$ in any model category $C$ this derived mapping space can be defined as the space of maps $\Hom_C(X^{c},Y^f)$ from a cofibrant replacement of $X$ to a fibrant replacement of $Y$.
-Although it is certainly a slick definition, actual computations can be cumbersome because these objects tend to be unwieldly large.
-Moreover although this definition inherently depends on the choice of a model structure the homotopy type of the dervied mapping space only depends on the class of weak equivalences.
+For any two objects $X$ and $Y$ in any model category $\textsf{C}$ this derived mapping space can be defined as the space of maps $\Hom_\textsf{C}(X^{c},Y^f)$ from a cofibrant replacement of $X$ to a fibrant replacement of $Y$.
+Although it is a slick definition, actual computations can be cumbersome because these objects tend to be unwieldy.
+Moreover, although this definition inherently depends on the choice of a model structure, the homotopy type of the derived mapping space only depends on the class of weak equivalences.
 There is another more general definition of a derived mapping space due to the work \cite{DK80b} of Dwyer and Kan.
-For every category $C$ together with a subcategory $W$ of weak equivalences they define derived mapping spaces in terms of zig-zags of morphisms.
-If $W$ happens to be the class of weak equivalences of a model structure on $C$ then both definitions yield weakly equivalent dervied mapping spaces. \\ We start this chapter with a general investigation of derived mapping spaces in categories of space-valued functors with levelwise weak equivalences under the assumpion that the indexing category $C$ can be written as a sequential colimit of full subcategories $C_i$.
-We prove a lemma that the derived space of natural transformations in $\Fun(C^{op},sSet)$ can be recovered up to homotopy from the mapping spaces between the restrictions of these functors to the subcategories $C_i$.
+For every category $\textsf{C}$ together with a subcategory $W$ of weak equivalences they define derived mapping spaces in terms of zig-zags of morphisms.
+If $W$ happens to be the class of weak equivalences of a model structure on $\textsf{C}$, then both definitions yield weakly equivalent derived mapping spaces. \\ We start this section with a general investigation of derived mapping spaces in categories of space-valued functors with levelwise weak equivalences under the assumption that the indexing category $\textsf{C}$ can be written as a sequential colimit of full subcategories $\textsf{C}_i$.
+We prove a lemma that the derived space of natural transformations in $\Fun(\textsf{C}^{\op},\sSet)$ can be recovered up to homotopy from the mapping spaces between the restrictions of these functors to the subcategories $\textsf{C}_i$.